tiby312/broccoli-project/report/src/ch2-construction-vs-query.md

 ### Collect Performance

+Sometimes you need to iterate over all colliding pairs multiple times even though the elements havent moved.
+You could call `find_colliding_pairs()` multiple times, but it is slow.
+Broccoli provides functions to save off query results so that they can be iterated on though `TreeRefInd`.

 <img alt="Construction vs Query" src="graphs/broccoli_query.svg" class="center" style="width: 100%;" />

 The above graph shows the performance of `collect_colliding_pairs()` and `collect_colliding_pairs_par()`.
 These functions generate lists of colliding pairs.
 The graph shows only the time taken to construct the lists.